IQSS/dataverse/doc/Sphinx/source/User/dataverse-management.rst

 Once your dataverse is ready to go public, go to your dataverse page, click on the "Publish" button on the right hand side of the page.
-A pop-up will appear to confirm that you are ready to actually Publish, since once a dataverse is made public it can no longer be unpublished.
+A pop-up will appear to confirm that you are ready to actually Publish, since once a dataverse is made public, it can no longer be unpublished.

 .. |image1| image:: ./img/Dataverse-Diagram.png